RubyStarters/RubyStarters.github.io/_posts/2015-11-11-Q-and-A-and-Ideas.markdown

 One repo collects all [Questions and Answers](https://github.com/RubyStarters/QandA/issues).
 Please put your questions there at well!

 The second repo we use to collect on ideas for Tutorials, Cheat Sheets and other kinds of instructions.
-Please contrubite to the
+Please contribute to the
 [Wiki](https://github.com/RubyStarters/Ideas/wiki) there.

 Stefan aka [@informatom](https://twitter.com/informatom)